aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/working-with-documents/_index.md

 type: docs
 weight: 10
 url: /nodejs-cpp/working-with-documents/
-description: This article describes to you what manipulations can be done with the document with Aspose.PDF for Node.js via C++ library.
+description: This article describes to you what manipulations can be done with the PDF document using the Aspose.PDF for Node.js via C++ toolkit.
 lastmod: "2023-02-17"
 sitemap:
     changefreq: "weekly"